Beige Book

 The Beige Book, more formally called the Summary of Commentary on Current Economic Conditions, is a report published by the United States Federal Reserve Board eight times a year.
 The report is published in advance of meetings of the Federal Open Market Committee.
-Each report is a gathering of "anecdotal information on current economic conditions" by each Federal Reserve Bank in its district from "Bank and Branch directors and interviews with key business contacts, economists, market experts, and others."
+Each report is a gathering of "anecdotal information on current economic conditions" by each Federal Reserve Bank in its district from "Bank and Branch directors and interviews with key business contacts, economists, market experts, and other sources".

 It is called the Beige Book because its cover is colored beige.

 History

-The Beige Book (at that time called the Red Book) would first be collected under the direction of Arthur Burns in 1970, seeking to formalize the process of collecting qualitative understandings of the various districts under the Federal Reserve.
+The Beige Book (at that time called the Redbook) was first collected under the direction of Arthur Burns in 1970, seeking to formalize the process of collecting qualitative understandings of the various districts under the Federal Reserve.

-The Red Book would become public following the request of U.S. House of Representatives delegate Walter E. Fauntroy in 1983.
-This public release would lead to the document being published with a Tan cover - later to be identified as Beige and named as such.
+The Redbook became public in 1983 at the request of U.S. House of Representatives delegate Walter E. Fauntroy.
+In order to minimize the appearance of its importance in the FOMC's deliberations, the Fed changed its color from red to Tan (later to be identified as Beige and named as such) and began issuing it two weeks before FOMC meetings.
 Further care was taken to ensure that the document was anonymous with regard to the sources of the qualitative opinions within the text.

-While there was initial concern about the book becoming the subject of overinterpretation, the document itself was not much noticed until after the stock market crash of 1987, where it would become more frequently mentioned within financial and news publications like the Wall Street Journal, New York Times, and Washington Post.
+While there was initial concern about the book becoming the subject of overinterpretation, the document itself was not much noticed until after the stock market crash of 1987, where it would become more frequently mentioned within financial and news publications like The Wall Street Journal, The New York Times, and The Washington Post.

 Consistent mention of the Beige Book has been made in public financial publications in years since, identifying it as both predictive and market influencing in nature - something which has since been followed up with scholarly consideration of these issues.

 Beginning in 2017 the form and structure of the Beige Book has been changed to encourage more uniformity and comparability between individual districts reports.

+The NPR economics podcast The Indicator gives out awards called "The Beigies" to recognize the most well-written or compelling entry in each edition of the book.